 – Frost: Very frost hardy, even in severe frost areas to below -10C.

-– Growth: Very low, slowly spreading, perennial groundcover.
-Never invasive.
+– Growth: Very low, slowly spreading, perennial groundcover but never invasive.

 – Care: Very easy, hardy, low maintenance plants only needing a tidy up after flowering..

 – Deer & Rabbit resistant: Although they are not totally immune, Alpine Asters are not high on the menu for rabbits and deer.

-– Origin: Most are native to mountain ranges in Europe, with some outriders of the family North America and even Asia.
+– Origin: Most Asters are native to mountain ranges in Europe, with some outriders of the family in North America and even Asia.